DHTMLX/docs-diagram/docs/api/inline_editor/aftereditoropen_event.md

 ### Description

-@short: fires after the inline editor of an item is opened
+@short: Fires after the inline editor of an item is opened

 ### Usage